-Alignment of steering mechanisms such as planning (management plans, spatial plans), monitoring and evaluation (of outcome and process), and reporting, enables the use of coherent indicator frameworks and shared institutional structures and mechanisms for tracking effectiveness towards different policy goals.
-It also helps building a common knowledge base for decision making across policies.
-Moreover, these steering mechanisms are central for applying an adaptive approach that contributes to maintaining coherence in view of social-ecological uncertainties and changing circumstances across policy areas.
+Alignment of policy instruments is considered beneficial for policy coherence.
+To illustrate, alignment of policy instruments by strategic planning (marine strategies, river-basin management plans, marine spatial plans), monitoring and evaluation (of outcome and process), and reporting, enables the use of coherent indicator frameworks and shared institutional structures and mechanisms for tracking effectiveness towards different policy goals.

-Steering mechanisms in this framework: the mechanisms that are put in place through the policies that help implementing and achieving its objectives.
+Policy instruments in this framework: All mechanisms and instruments that are put in place by the policy to achieve its objectives.